Brotherhood of Mutants: Mesmero's Brotherhood

-Following the war with the Inhumans and the destruction of the remaining Terrigen cloud, a new group claiming to be the new Brotherhood of Evil Mutants appears, consisting of a new Avalanche, a new Pyro, Masque, Magma and a new reptile-looking member named Kologoth.
-They are led by a somehow-repowered Mesmero and secretly funded by an anti-mutant activist named Lydia Nance.
-It was also discovered by the X-Men that Mesmero had used his powers to brainwash the members of his Brotherhood to join the team and force them to carry out those attacks.
-Once his control was broken, the Brotherhood was dissolved and Mesmero was arrested.
+Following the war with the Inhumans and the destruction of the Terrigen Mist cloud, a new group claiming to be the new Brotherhood of Mutants appears, consisting of a new Avalanche, a new Pyro, Masque, Magma, and Kologoth.
+They are led by Mesmero and secretly funded by anti-mutant activist Lydia Nance.
+The X-Men later discover that Mesmero had used his powers to brainwash the members of his Brotherhood to join the team and force them to carry out attacks.
+Once Mesmero's control is broken, the Brotherhood is dissolved and Mesmero arrested.

-Mesmero eventually escape from the Box and persuades Pyro and Avalanche to help him get revenge on Lydia Nance.
-After the fight with the X-Men and the NYPD, the Brotherhood of Mutants retreated to their hideout where Mesmero revealed that they were still under Lydia Nance's paycheck and she was the one who facilitated their escape from the Box and that she still has plans for the Brotherhood of Mutants.
-While Pyro walked away upon not wanting to work for an anti-mutant activist, Avalanche remained with Mesmero and asked for Pyro's cut as well.
+Mesmero escapes prison and persuades Pyro and Avalanche to help him get revenge on Lydia Nance.
+After the fight with the X-Men and the NYPD, the Brotherhood of Mutants retreat to their hideout, where Mesmero reveals that they are still under Nance's paycheck.
+Nance had facilitated their escape from prison and that she still has plans for the Brotherhood of Mutants.
+Pyro abandons Nance, no longer wanting to work with her.

 Magneto's Second Brotherhood

-When Magneto time-traveled 20 years into the future to escape an attack, he found a city in ruins and statues of himself all around.
-He was greeted by mutants who saw him as a savior.
-He was also greeted by the time-displaced X-Men, who say Magneto is beyond redemption and that they should have stopped him when they had the chance.
-When Magneto returns to his own time, he decides it's time to stop pretending.
-He knows who he is, what he is, and he feels that being that person, that monster, is necessary for mutants to survive.
-His trip to the future assured him of that.
-Donning his classic red and purple costume, he steps onto his restored base, New Asteroid M, and calls upon his new Brotherhood of Mutants which consists of Briar Raleigh, Toad, Exodus, Unuscione, Marrow, and Elixir.
+When Magneto travels 20 years into the future to escape an attack, he finds a city in ruins filled with statues of himself.
+He is greeted by mutants who see him as a savior as well as the time-displaced X-Men, who say that Magneto is beyond redemption and that they should have stopped him when they had the chance.
+When Magneto returns to his own time, he reassembles the Brotherhood of Mutants with Briar Raleigh, Toad, Exodus, Unuscione, Marrow, and Elixir.
+Soon afterward, Magneto is captured and made into one of Nate Grey's Horsemen of Salvation.

-This new Brotherhood was short-lived though, as Magneto was soon afterwards captured and turned into a Horseman of Salvation, Elixir and Marrow were seen on Earth and members of Emma Frost's new Hellfire Club, while Exodus had established a new team of Acolytes, with Unuscione as one of its members.